jeremiemartinez/jeremiemartinez.github.com/_posts/2016-04-19-gocd-android.md

 ## One server to control them all

-Every GoCD setup need one server to control several agents.
+Every Go CD setup need one server to control several agents.
 Basically, an agent can be considered as a worker.
 When there is work to do, server distributes it to its agents.
 As you may have guessed, you will need at least one agent and one server to get started.

 ## First installation

-Now let's see how we can use GoCD with Android.
+Now let's see how we can use Go CD with Android.

 First, I installed a [Go Server](https://docs.go.cd/current/installation/installing_go_server.html) and a [Go Agent](https://docs.go.cd/current/installation/installing_go_agent.html).
 It is pretty straight forward.
 Every following configuration has to be made on the Go Server since the agent only executes what the server gives it.

 To be able to play with Android build system, I had to install an Android SDK for the agent.
 Since Android uses Gradle, I also had to install a [Gradle plugin](https://github.com/jmnarloch/gocd-gradle-plugin).
-All plugins supported and maintained are available on GoCD [website](https://www.go.cd/community/plugins.html).
+All plugins supported and maintained are available on Go CD [website](https://www.go.cd/community/plugins.html).

 Finally, you also need to declare your `ANDROID_HOME` as environment variable that points to your Android SDK.
-I won't cover it in this article, but GoCD provides a way to configure environments and its variables easily.
+I won't cover it in this article, but Go CD provides a way to configure environments and its variables easily.
 You can find more information about this in their [documentation](https://docs.go.cd/current/navigation/environments_page.html).

 ## Value Stream Map

-They are several definition around GoCD that must be understood before playing with it.
+They are several definition around Go CD that must be understood before playing with it.
 These concepts must be mastered because they are the base of building a great pipeline.

 - **Material**: It starts a `Pipeline`.
 Most of the time, it will be your Git repository, but it could also be the availability of an artifact or even another `Pipeline`.